Applications for all PGCE courses should be made through the DfE Apply System. Entry requirements can be found on each course page.

 What information should I include on my application?

-Email address – almost all our correspondence will be via email.
+Email address – almost all the correspondence will be via email.
 Please use a personal email address rather than a work/university address.
-It will also help if you ensure our email address is saved as a 'safe recipient' in your email profile.
+It will also help if you ensure our email address, as well as the Department for Education email address, is saved as a 'safe recipient' in your email profile.

 Personal statement – your personal statement should be clear, concise and with a good standard of English language.
 Use paragraphs and check your spelling/grammar.
 You should explain why you want to teach in your chosen age group, demonstrating your enthusiasm and commitment to your subject and also your understanding of the role of a school teacher.

 Your personal statement is important.
 We are looking for evidence of your commitment to teaching, your potential to meet the academic demands of the course and your professional suitability to the role of a school teacher.
-You should detail the experience you have gained and tell us how you think you demonstrate this potential through examples and critical reflection on your completed school experience.
+The 'Apply for Teacher Training' Personal Statement is made up of two parts; first outlining why you want to teach and secondly focussing on your suitability to teach a subject area or age group.

 What is the application process and what are the interview arrangements?